KBeshkov/QuotientHomology/README.md

 ## Example usage

-Analyses the polyhedral structure of a trained `FeedforwardNetwork`.
+Analyses the polyhedral structure of a `FeedforwardNetwork`.

 ```python
 from QuotientHomology import FeedforwardNetwork, NetworkDecompositions